What Is Identity Theft and How Can You Prevent It?

 Freezing your credit with major credit bureaus is free, and you can always unfreeze it if you need to apply for a new line of credit.
 Equifax, TransUnion, and Experian additionally offer the service of locking your credit.
 Thawing your credit can take up to three business days, but lifting a lock is a matter of seconds.

-Freezing or locking your credit is one of the best identity theft protection tips, as it prevents third parties from accessing your credit file.
+Freezing or locking your credit is one of the best tips we can give, as it prevents third parties from accessing your credit file.
 This is important because the credit bureaus have no means of connecting a Social Security number to a name or face when someone shows up to open an account.

 Keep Your Social Security Number Safe